Easy Holiday Gift: Homemade Soap

 I made soap.
 True story.
+You totally can, too.

 It was a lot like cooking.
 A lot.
 Chopping, heating, flavoring, mixing, pouring.
 Setting in the freezer to chill.
 I used Pyrex and a spoon.
 Poppy seeds.
 A baking sheet.
 The kitchen smelled like lavender, lemongrass, peppermint.
 I won’t lie: the hardest part by far was remembering not to taste-test.